 Niagara Falls and Niagara-on-the-lake are popular spots for tourists and are well-organized for cyclists, which include paved paths and designated cycling trails.

-One top trail is the Niagara River Recreation Trail, a 56 km long bike trail that runs parallel to the Niagara Parkway.
+One top trail is the Niagara River Recreation Trail, a 34 mile (56 km) long bike trail that runs parallel to the Niagara Parkway.
 Cyclists can use this route to start in Niagara-on-the-lake and travel through Niagara Falls.
 Along the route, cyclists will pass many historic sites and attractions, such as various wineries, the Butterfly Conservatory, the Niagara Botanical Gardens, the Niagara Whirlpool, the falls themselves, and more.

 Another top trail is The Waterfront Trail.
 E-cyclists can start in Niagara-on-the-lake and see views of Lake Ontario, Lake Erie, and the Niagara River.
 Riders will pass by the Historic Old Town which is full of quaint businesses and restaurants, as well as various picnic areas to rest and recharge.